cilium/cilium/Documentation/intro.rst

 * :ref:`policy_guide` : Detailed walkthrough of the policy language structure and the supported formats.

+* :ref:`metrics` : Instructions for configuring metrics collection from Cilium.

 * :ref:`admin_guide` : Describes how to troubleshoot Cilium in different deployment modes.